Restoring Your Smile

-At Cassell Dentistry, when we treat your mouth we consider the big picture because we understand that every oral system is interlinked and connected with every other system in your body.
-We understand how important that it be that you feel confident in your teeth, both regarding your ability to eat and speak, but also we want you to feel confident in your smile.
+At Cassell Dentistry, when we treat your mouth we consider the big picture because we understand that your oral system is interlinked and connected with every other system in your body.
+We understand how important it is that you feel confident in your teeth, both regarding your ability to eat and speak as well as in the appearance of your smile.
 For these reasons, we feel it is important to provide our patients with a comprehensive solution to their oral health issues.
-Full mouth reconstruction gives those who have experienced significant issues with tooth loss, infection, and damage to teeth, jaw bone, and gum tissue a way to restore their mouth to complete health.
+Full mouth reconstruction gives those who have experienced significant issues with tooth loss and infection, as well as damage to teeth, jaw bone, and gum tissue, a way to restore their mouth to complete health.

 Ways That We Rebuild Your Mouth

-Full mouth reconstruction usually utilizes a variety of procedures to accomplish the end goal of a fully rebuilt and functioning mouth.
+Full mouth reconstruction utilizes a variety of procedures to accomplish the end goal of a fully rebuilt and functioning smile.
 As a result, we end up using some combination of the following restorative procedures to rebuild your mouth:

 Direct and Indirect Restorations

 Dental restorations can be broken down into two different classes: direct and indirect.
 Direct tooth restorations refer to restoration options that are applied directly to the teeth, like composite fillings.
 Indirect restorations are usually made in a dental lab or mill and later placed onto a dental implant or the tooth itself (crowns, bridges, etc.).
 Most of the dental restorations that we use in full mouth reconstruction are indirect.